Phillies' bats go cold in crunch time in Game 5 loss - KVIA

 Eagles players stuck around Houston long enough to watch the ninth inning in the locker room.
 Back home, the Phillies showed short clips of Eagles touchdowns.

-It was the most scoring another sellout crowd of 45,693 would see from a home team all night.
+It was the most scoring another sellout crowd of 45,693 would see from a Philly team all night.

 AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports